Ngôn ngữ có sẵn

 Begin your day with a comfortable ride to the legendary Irohazaka Slope, famous from Initial D, where a series of 48 curves wind through vibrant red, orange, and golden maple leaves.

-Next, arrive at Kegon Waterfall , one of Japan’s top three waterfalls, with elevator to the lower viewing platform then enjoy a peaceful stroll along the shores of Lake Chuzenji.
-For even more spectacular views, you can opt to ride the Akechidaira Ropeway (1000 yen roundtrip) for a panoramic overlook of the mountains blanketed in fall colors.
+Next, arrive at Kegon Waterfall , one of Japan’s top three waterfalls, with elevator to the lower viewing platform then enjoy a peaceful stroll along the shores of Lake Chuzenji, where the mirrored lake reflects the brilliant autumn colors of the surrounding mountains.

 In the afternoon, travel to Mato Station and hop aboard the nostalgic Watarase Keikoku Railway, where the train slowly winds through a scenic valley, offering sweeping views of the golden forested hills and countryside from a unique perspective.
 Disembark at Godo Station, then relax on the return journey back to Tokyo.